lasyasurakasi/CommWealth-Bank-Of-Australia/README.md

-# 🛠️ Apprenticeship Logs — July
+# 🛠️ Apprenticeship Logs

-This repo contains my daily logs, code, and notes from my apprenticeship journey throughout July.
+This repo contains daily logs, code, and notes from my apprenticeship.

 Each folder corresponds to a specific day's work, organized by date.